isard-vdi/isard-flock/README.md

 Many tests have to be done to have it in production.
 We will try to update here the progress.

+- 2019-07-29: The install script allows to set up a master, replica and diskless node and the master node incorporates automatically other diskless nodes to the cluster.
+Now doing tests removing and adding replica nodes to the cluster.
 - 2019-07-14: We now have the test lab configured with all the hardware and all the drbd packages compiled and running.
 Now we will work in programming a new fence agent that works with Teckin sp22 IoT devices with Espurna firmware, as this will lower the final budget a lot.
 Also we are working in testing intel gVT and AMD sriov gpu virtualization.

 ### TASK LIST